tarun5408/fusion_rag/README.md

 ### 1️⃣ Hugging Face Spaces
 - Go to **[Hugging Face Spaces](https://huggingface.co/spaces)**
 - Create a *New Space* → choose *Streamlit SDK*
-- Upload or push your chatbot folder code (app.project.py, requirements.txt)
+- Upload or push your project folder code (app.project.py, requirements.txt)
 - Hugging Face will auto-install dependencies
 - Your app will run with:
   bash: